-- Continuous horizontal or vertical gaps that constitute a minimum of 50% of the total surface area; - A minimum gap size of 40mm; - If slats are orientated to be deeper than they are wide the distance between the slats must be no less than two-times the depth of the slat; - Clear non-reflective glass.
+- continuous horizontal or vertical gaps that constitute a minimum of 50 per cent of the total surface area - if slats are orientated to be deeper than they are wide the distance between the slats must be no less than two-times the depth of the slat - clear non-reflective glass

-5.5 VEHICLE ACCESS R-Codes Replace Remain Clause 5.5 applies in addition to Clause A 3.8.1 - A 3.8.7 Clauses A 3.7.1 to A 3.7.6 of R-Codes Volume 2 remain and apply.
-Acceptable Outcomes A4.5.1 Garages which are 50% or less than the width of the lot.
-A4.5.2 For lots less than 10m wide, garages which are a maximum of 4m wide.
-A4.5.3 Access to a right of way is required to be trafficable to the nearest dedicated road.
-The cost to upgrade a right of way to make it trafficable is to be borne by the applicant.
+5.5 VEHICLE ACCESS

+R-Codes Replace Remain

+Clause 5.5 applies in addition to Clause A 3.8.1 - A 3.8.7 of R-Codes Volume 2.
+Clauses A 3.7.1 to A 3.7.6 of R-Codes Volume 2 remain and apply.

+Acceptable Outcon nes

+A4.5.1 Garages which are 50 per cent or less than the width of the lot.

+A4.5.2 Access to a right of way is required to be trafficable to the pearest dedicated road.
+The cost to ungrade a

+A4.5.3